apache/ignite/modules/ducktests/tests/ducktests_remote/docs/java.md

 2. Check `install_root` is writable; if not and `--sudo` was not passed, fail naming the directory and the account.
-3. Create a staging directory beside the target, upload the archive into it, and unpack — `--strip-components=1` when the tarball has a single top-level directory, which is what a stock Temurin tarball has.
+3. Create a staging directory beside the target, upload the archive into it, and unpack — with `--strip-components` set to whatever wraps the JDK home (1 for a stock Temurin tarball) and the decompression flag taken from the file's suffix.
 4. Verify `bin/java` exists in the staging tree; if not, remove the staging tree and fail.
 5. Write the manifest, then **swap** the staging tree into place and delete the old one.